-Egbert, a Democrat, was the representative for Pennsylvania's 27th congressional district from 1875 to 1877.
+Egbert was the representative for Pennsylvania’s 27th congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1875 to Mar 1877, Egbert missed 162 of 326 roll call votes, which is 49.7%.
 This is much worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.